s-perumal/lstm-prelims/README.md

 # lstm-prelims
-Few preliminaries of LSTM model for personal guidance
+Few preliminaries of LSTM lerning model for personal guidance